zuozhenggh/learning-library/developer-library/mysql-java/mysql/mysql.md

 Copy the key (##5##)

-5.4 Create a Bastion Session
+5.3 Create a Bastion Session

-- Back the Bastion
+  - Back in the Bastion screen
-- Create session
+  - Click Create session
   - Enter
     - Session Type: SSH Port forwarding session
     - IP Address: 10.0.10.2 (your value from ##4##)
     - Port: 3306